legacy-seismic-data/legacy-seismic-data.github.io/organizations/SCSN.md

 ## Data Availability
 **California Department of Water Resources**
 <br>
-The original paper records, ~ 1 million, from 1928-1992 including special collections are currently housed with DWR in West Sacramento, California.
+The original paper records, ~ 1 million, from 1928-1992 including special collections are currently maintained by the California Department of Water Resources in West Sacramento, California.

 **IRIS DMC**
 <br>